Common Misunderstandings about Afro Hair

 Hair products are NOT developed to absorb into the hair.

-Although these products are often marketed as “moisturizing,” their primary function is to condition the hair through surface lubrication rather than changing its internal water content.
+Although these products are often marketed as “moisturizing,” that term usually refers to how the hair feels after use, not a lasting increase in the hair’s internal water content.

 Cuticles don’t open and close like blinds